Trump, Colombia's Petro vow tariffs amid deportation spat – DW – 01/27/2025

 According to a statement from the Honduran government, Petro already confirmed his participation in person in Tegucigalpa.

-The meeting will take place as Rubio is expected to travel to Central America — his first trip abroad as a top US diplomat.
+The meeting will take place as Rubio is expected to travel to Central America — his first trip abroad as the top US diplomat.

 kb/dj (dpa, AFP, Reuters)